 Recovery from addiction is a long-standing process.
 We offer aftercare programs for patients to continue sober living once they leave treatment.
 Typical forms of aftercare include outpatient treatment, individual therapy, and 12-step programs.

-To continue sober living, we recommend individuals include family and friends in the aftercare process.
+To continue sober living, we recommend that individuals, including family and friends, be included in the aftercare process.
 They need to understand how they can support sobriety and encourage healthy habits.

 When a person’s treatment ends, a therapist will assist in developing an aftercare plan.
 The plan includes fulfilling needs such as employment, housing, or even continued treatment.
 We recommend people stay active in their aftercare programs for at least a year once completing inpatient treatment.